All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions

 \subsubsection{Realising the algebras using fibrations}

-Assuming the internal space decomposes in terms of a round sphere or spheres is the easiest way to realise the R-symmetries of the 4 distinct $(8,0)$ superconformal algebras, but this is also possible using fiber bundles.
+Assuming the internal space decomposes in terms of a round sphere or spheres is the easiest way to realise the R-symmetries of the four distinct $(8,0)$ superconformal algebras, but this is also possible using fiber bundles.
 This complicates the problem, but one is still able to approach it systematically as we explain here.
 In order to work out which fibrations are possible one must establish under which condition an isometry of a base manifold may be lifted to the entire space.\\ ~\\ As explained at greater length in appendix \ref{sec:lifting} one can express a generic fiber bundle metric in the form \beq d s^2 = (g_B)(x)_{mn} d x^m d x^n + (g_F)(y)_{ij} D y^i D y^j ,~~~ D y^i = d y^i + {\cal A}_a K_F^{a i} \, \eeq where $g_B$ and $g_F$ are metrics on the base and fiber respectively and $K^{ai}_F\partial_{y^i}$ are a set of Killing vectors on the fiber.
-It is possible to show that an isometry of the base, parameterised by a Killing vector $K_B$, is lifted to an isometry of $ds^2$ if and only if ${\cal A}_a$ transforms as a purely gauge field with respect to the base isometry, {\it i.e.} \beq _{K_B} {\cal A}_a= d\lambda_a+ f^{bc}_{~a}\lambda_b {\cal A}_c \eeq where $f^{bc}_{~a}$ are the structure constants of the fiber isometry, and $\lambda_a$ are the coefficients which determine the lift of the Killing vector in the full space \beq K = K_B- \lambda_a(x)K^{a i}_F\partial_{y_i}. \eeq The condition \eqref{eq:liftingcondtion} is a powerful way to constrain the possible fiber bundles realising the R-symmetries in \eqref{eq:Neq8alebras} - this is principally because they necessitate large base manifolds. ~~\\ The most simple fiber bundle is a U(1) fibration.
+It is possible to show that an isometry of the base, parameterised by a Killing vector $K_B$, is lifted to an isometry of $ds^2$ if and only if ${\cal A}_a$ transforms as a gauge field with respect to the base isometry, {\it i.e.} \beq _{K_B} {\cal A}_a= d\lambda_a+ f^{bc}_{~a}\lambda_b {\cal A}_c \eeq where $f^{bc}_{~a}$ are the structure constants of the fiber isometry, and $\lambda_a$ are functions which determine the lift of the Killing vector in the full space \beq K = K_B- \lambda_a(x)K^{a i}_F\partial_{y_i}. \eeq The condition \eqref{eq:liftingcondtion} is a powerful way to constrain the possible fiber bundles realising the R-symmetries in \eqref{eq:Neq8alebras} - this is principally because they necessitate large base manifolds. ~~\\ The most simple fiber bundle is a U(1) fibration.